Cart is empty

 A multichannel recorder continuously records bladder filling volume, micturition volume, urine flow and possibly the electromyogram of the pelvic floor.
 Detrusor pressure, defined as the differential pressure of intravesical and rectal pressure, is calculated electronically utilizing a subtraction amplifier and is also recorded continuously.
 In particular, simultaneous videourodynamics allows the urodynamic parameters to be correlated simultaneously with the morphological abnormalities of the urinary bladder.
 It is this type of examination that allows a more precise analysis of confounding factors, which is not possible with conventional urodynamics.
 An example is partial paralysis of the urinary bladder wall, which is considered a direct indication of partial neurological impairment of urinary bladder innervation (e.g., postoperative or post-traumatic neuropathy).
 These findings may become particularly important in the evaluation of post-traumatic erectile dysfunction when combined with micturition disorders.

-SPACE (derivation of the electrical activity of the corpus cavernosum).
+SPACE (derivation of the electrical activity of the corpus cavernosum)

 The recording of electrical potentials via needle electrodes inserted into the corpus cavernosum has been presented as a possible diagnostic method for the detection of neuropathy of autonomic corpus cavernosum innervation and for the diagnosis of cavernous myopathy [7].
 Desynchronization of electrical potentials is thought to be indicative of autonomic neuropathy, whereas low amplitude and slow depolarization are indicative of cavernous myopathy.
 Although the method seems to provide reproducible results, the origin of the derived potentials is unclear.
 An etiologic assignment of the collected “pathologic” findings to clinical findings seems premature at present and needs further scientific investigation.